kdallas/scratch-off-poster/README.md

 Enter your API key into `MovieListSettings.php`, or configure your own `.env` if incorporating into a framework.

 Note that at this stage of development, the TMDB API isn't required if you import the provided database (`data/sample_data_import.sql`), and only want to display the existing records.
 The key is required if you want to query for new movie details or develop this out further with different movie (or TV show) lists.
-I hacked together `update_details.php` for querying movie title & year, which will give you can idea of how to proceed.
+I hacked together `update_details.php` for querying movie title & year, which will give you an idea of how to proceed.

 soundbox:
 --------